 The myelodysplastic syndromes (MDS)

+Myelodysplastic syndromes (MDS) are a group of conditions that affect the bone marrow.
 MDS is more common in people over 60, but it can happen at any age.
 It is also sometimes called myelodysplasia.

-red blood cells, which carry oxygen to all cells in the body
+red blood cells, which carry oxygen around the body

-white blood cells, which are essential for fighting infections
+white blood cells, which fight infections

 Signs and symptoms of MDS